 Adventure Go Bags

-If you’re taking full advantage of the RV Life Pro Suite, you know your RV vacation planning phase can be effortless.
-For those still looking for the best trip planning app, RV Trip Wizard connects with Campground Reviews.
+If you’re taking full advantage of the RV LIFE Pro Suite, you know your RV vacation planning phase can be effortless.
+For those still looking for the best trip planning app, RV LIFE Trip Wizard connects with RV LIFE Campgrounds.
 Not only can you find the best campground to stay at, but the listings also show you what’s nearby.
 This feature allows you to learn what to plan for during your stay besides the major destination highlight.

 For example, if you head out to Grand Canyon National Park, did you know it’s minutes away from Route 66?
 When you head south from the national park on State Route 64, you’ll come to The Mother Road.
 Here you’ll find legendary landmarks, restaurants, and other places worth exploring.
 Make sure you have your sightseeing go-bag ready, so you have everything you need to enjoy the day on America’s Main Street.